Student Affairs

 Arkansas Union

-The Arkansas Union is the community center of campus; serving students, faculty, staff, alumni, and guests.
+The Arkansas Union is the community center of campus, serving students, faculty, staff, alumni, and guests.
 Through its facilities, programs, and services, the Arkansas Union is the place to build relationships, enrich academics, and experience campus life to the fullest.
 But more importantly, the Arkansas Union plays a pivotal role in putting University of Arkansas students first.
-It is home to essential student needs, such as food service, computer technology, student accounts, banking, and the Campus Card Office.
+It is home to essential student needs, such as food service, computer technology, banking, and the Campus Card Office.
 The Arkansas Union provides social and educational programming space, as well as lounge and study areas.
-Additionally, recreational opportunities are available in the Arkansas Union, through the satellite fitness center, cinema, and Student Technology Center.
+Additionally, recreational opportunities are available in the Arkansas Union, through University Recreation’s satellite fitness center, cinema Union Theater, and Student Technology Center.
 Located inside the Arkansas Union are:

 Retail Outlets